The Epic of Evolution

 Understanding the directionality of evolution opens the door of evolution to people of faith, who see God as the ultimate creator and sustainer of the universe.
 Although media headlines might suggest otherwise, for a growing number of people, the Epic of Evolution has the power to reconcile science and religion.
 To paraphrase Galileo, science tells us how the heavens go, religion tells us how we go to heaven.

 Although it still leaves open the debate as to the definition of God, the Epic of Evolution fosters dialog between atheists, agnostics and people of faith.
 For example in November of 1997, scientists, philosophers and theologians gathered at the Field Museum in Chicago for the Epic of Evolution Conference sponsored by the American Association for the Advancement of Science (AAAS).
-Dialogue fostered by The Epic of Evolution is in part responsible for the emergence of Evolution Sunday, an annual day of worship begun in 2006 in which over 400 churches of all denominations celebrated evolution as the means by which God created the Universe.
+Dialogue fostered by The Epic of Evolution is in part responsible for the emergence of the Clergy Letter Project and Evolution Weekend, an annual day of worship begun in 2006 in which over 400 churches of all denominations celebrated evolution as the means by which God created the Universe.

 The Epic of Evolution contrasts starkly with Social Darwinism, in that the Epic of Evolution acknowledges cooperation and consciousness as forces in survival of the fittest.
 (Paradoxically, Darwin wrote of the importance and fitness benefits of human empathy.)